Cerebrum internal capsule

 Subdivision:

-Central sulcus extends shortly on the medial surface and divide the paracentral lobule into:
+The central sulcus extends shortly on the medial surface and divides the paracentral lobule into:

 • Anterior part - continuous with precentral gyrus of the frontal lobe